-- A note gives you control where and when someone will receive your message, unlike with a text or email.
+- A note gives you control as to where and when someone will receive your message, unlike with a text or email.

 - The note can break the ice.
 It gives the reader a chance to take in the information.
 He or she can then respond privately and without worrying how you will take the initial reaction.

-- Once the initial—potentially upsetting—response is over, you can have a more productive conversation.
+- Once the initial—potentially emotional—response is over, you can have a more productive conversation.

-One idea is to say: “I’m 6 months pregnant and thinking about placing the child for adoption.
+One idea is to say: “I’m 6 months’ pregnant and thinking about placing the baby for adoption.
 I need you to support me in this choice.
 When you’re ready, I want to talk with you.”

 Plan what you want to say about putting your baby up for adoption

 Adoption can be scary for family members and friends.
-Most people don’t know how to respond when they learn that someone they love is unexpectedly pregnant and thinking about putting her baby up for adoption.
+Most people don’t know how to respond when they learn that someone they love is unexpectedly pregnant.
 Your loved ones may feel overwhelmed and scared.
 They may not know how to help you or what to say.
-Planning what you want to say to them can help:
+Planning what you want to say to them can help ease the tension:

 - Tell them how the process works so they know you have done your research.

-- If you have chosen a family, tell them something about that family.
+- If you have chosen an adoptive family, share information about the prospective parents.
 You can even share information you have already received about them if you wish.

-- Share with them your plans for your future and how adoption fits into this plan.
+- Share with loved ones your plans for your future and how adoption fits into that plan.